Basketball Referee

 I believe the new rule (added in 2014-2015) allows players lined up along the free throw lane to break the plane as soon as the ball is released (like the NBA).
 If a defender violates it is a delayed violation (live ball) and so you would enforce the subsequent foul.
 However, if a lane violation is committed by a teammate of the shooter, the ball is dead and any subsequent unintentional fouls are not enforced.

-Asked by Dana about 9 years ago
+Asked by Kevin over 9 years ago

-Asked by feelingyou almost 9 years ago
+Asked by Philip about 9 years ago

 What's the rules for a coach to talk to a ref in the middle of the game and the ref is talking back